2025 / 04 / 22

 3. Other Applications of CO2 Cartridges

-CO2 cartridges or larger cylinders are also used to pressurize beer kegs for dispensing purposes.
-The controlled release of CO2 pushes the beer out of the keg and through the dispensing lines to the tap.
-Additionally, CO2 is frequently employed for cleaning and purging brewing equipment, including kegs, lines, and tanks.
-By flushing these systems with CO2, brewers can displace oxygen and other contaminants, creating a clean and inert environment that prevents oxidation and microbial growth, ensuring the integrity of subsequent batches.
+CO2 cartridges or larger cylinders are also used to pressurize beer kegs for dispensing.
+The controlled release of CO2 pushes the beer out of the keg and through the lines to the tap.
+CO2 is used frequently for cleaning and purging brewing equipment, like kegs, lines, and tanks.
+Through the cleaning of these systems with CO2, brewers can eliminate oxygen and other contaminants, creating a clean and inert environment that discourages oxidation and microbial contamination, enabling the integrity of future batches to be guaranteed.

 CO2 Cartridges in Beer Production